BigJk/bubbletea-in-wasm/README.md

 replace github.com/atotto/clipboard => ./_vendor/clipboard
 ```

+- Getting this PR into clipboard would also solve the problem: https://github.com/atotto/clipboard/pull/48

 ### 2. `github.com/containerd/console`

 The version of this package that bubbletea uses will not compile because again it doesn't have function stubs for javascript.
 This can be solved by using a newer version of the package.
 In this POC I solved this by the following replace in the `go.mod` to use the current head of the master branch.